 Write a response!

-This is fun for me (and hopefully my students) because the writing prompts are limitless.
+This process is fun for me (and hopefully my students) because the writing prompts are limitless.
 If you’re covering nonfiction for the first time, you might wish to give students one or two writing topics.
-If you need to meet argumentative or informative writing standards, you might need to specify a topic.
+Also, if you need to meet argumentative or informative writing standards, you might need to specify a topic.